Local Calibration: Metrics and Recalibration: The Local Calibration Error

 To provide more intuition for the LCE, we will now visualize some examples of the LCE metric over a 2-D feature embedding.
 We consider a ResNet-50 model pre-trained on ImageNet as our classifier $(f, \hp)$, and pre-trained Inception-v3 features as a feature map $\phi_1: \mathcal{X} \to \mathbb{R}^{2048}$. $\phi_2: \mathbb{R}^{2048} \to \mathbb{R}^{2}$ then reduces the 2048-D feature vectors with t-SNE to two dimensions for ease of visualization in the LCE landscapes, so our overall representation function is $\phi = \phi_2(\phi_1(x))$.
 Figure \ref{fig:landscape} visualizes the landscape of $\LCE_{0.2}(x; f, \hp)$ as a function of $\phi(x)$ for the entire ImageNet validation set, as well as the marginal CDF of $\LCE_{0.2}(x, f, \hp)$.
 We show these visualizations for the two confidence bins with the best and worst {\em global} calibration.

 In the bin with the best global calibration, Figure \ref{fig:landscape} (top) shows that the landscape of the LCE is highly non-uniform, and the CDF of the LCE lies almost entirely to the right of the bin's average calibration error.
-Numerically, the bin's average calibration error is $0.0022$, while its average LCE is $0.0259$.
+Numerically, the bin's average calibration error is $0.0061$, while its average LCE is $0.0411$.
 This implies that the regions where the model is underconfident and overconfident are spatially clustered within the bin.
 Because global calibration metrics solely consider the average accuracy and average confidence within a bin, confidence predictions that are too high and too low are averaged out to obtain a low overall error value; they fail to capture this {\em localized} miscalibration.

-In the bin with the worst global calibration, Figure \ref{fig:landscape} (bottom) clearly shows that the LCE still has high variance, even though the average calibration error of the bin ($0.0455$) is much closer to its average LCE ($0.0515$).
-The CDF plot provides more evidence that the landscape is not flat --- there is no sharp rise at the bin calibration error.
-However, in this case the regions that are underconfident and overconfident are not clustered spatially.
+In the bin with the worst global calibration, Figure \ref{fig:landscape} (bottom) clearly shows that the LCE still has high variance, even though the average calibration error of the bin ($0.0746$) is much closer to its average LCE ($0.0629$).
+The landscape also shows a clear cluster with higher LCE, indicating that the miscalibrated samples are similar in the feature space.